Another Colorado Trail TR: From Copper Mountain to Searle Pass and Kokomo Pass 9.25.11

-Brittany and I once again found ourselves on the front range, this time for the premiere of AE films’ movie, “Facets of Winter“.
-We wanted to get in another quality alpine ride before the snow falls somewhere on the way back, and we chose yet another stretch of the CT in Summit County, this time taking off from Copper Mountain.
+Brittany and I once again found ourselves on the front range, this time for the premiere of AE Films’ movie, “Facets of Winter“.
+We wanted to get in another quality alpine ride before the snow falls somewhere on the way back, and we chose yet another stretch of the CT in Summit County, this time taking off from Copper Mountain toward Searle Pass and on to Kokomo Pass.
 This stretch is sometimes done as a shuttle between Copper and Camp Hale of 10th Mountain Division fame, but we got the impression that the ride was better as an out and back anyway, not to mention we would be able to avoid a lengthy shuttle.
 My buddy Mark Walter drove up from Denver to ride with us as well.

 We started our ride just past the Conoco gas station at a parking area on the paved Summit-Vail bike path.
 From there we got on a two-track heading South until it intersected the Colorado Trail, which then skirted the Copper Mountain Parking lots and finally crossed Highway 91 near the East side of the ski area.
 This section was entirely unnecessary, since the trail climbs and then descends to the ski area base, but it was a pretty good section of trail in this direction and I’d probably do it again (although Brittany had the right idea on the way back- going straight to the parking lot through the base area).

 As with most other sections of the Colorado Trail, the trail was well-marked and well-maintained and the climbing was fairly gradual.
 This section (closest to Copper) is notorious for heavy horse traffic, but it sounds like the horseback riding tours are generally routed away from the CT these days.

 While generally technically easy, the CT on this section does have its moments, as on this log bridge: